icpc/ccs-specs/JSON_Format.md

 ]
 ```

-### Teams
+### Team

-Teams competing in the contest.
+A team competing in the contest.

-Properties of team objects:
+Properties of a team object:

 | Name             | Type                   | Description
 | :--------------- | :--------------------- | :----------